thiagojedi/thiagojedi.github.io/_drafts/mongosql_easy_migration.md

 There do are some odd stuff, but mostly the columns' names are translated to JSON `fields` and the values are atributted accordingly.

 Other thing in common in this case is that the `_id` acts like a Primary Key: it must exist and its value must be unique.
+If you don't provide it when inserting an entry, the database generates one for you.

 _So, there is a PK.
 Are there indexes too?_